motnip/keycloak-js-login/README.md

 This project aims to explain how Keycloak works and its mechanism, using a simple ReactJS code.

-The React application is a sample website with three pages:
+The React application is a sample website with four pages:
 - Welcome: it is a welcome page that doesn't require any login
 - Public page: it is a page that does not require any log in
 - Manager: Only users who have the role "manager" can access it.
 This page contains a simple HTML table with a list of employees